rixiobarrios/react-redux-counter/readme.md

 - A button that ***resets*** counter to zero
 - A button that ***squares*** the current number.
 - Buttons that ***increase/decrease by 10***
-- Buttons that ***increase/decrease by custom amount*** read from an input field on the page.
-> Note: to truly implement this last bonus in proper redux fashion, you will need to change how state is stored, from a number to an object.
-This object would hold the current amount as well as the amount to increase/decrease by.
-To begin with, you can just read the value of the input field from the DOM.
-Once you get that working, try to store the custom rate as part of state.